r-Techsupport/rTS_Wiki/docs/learning/basic-troubleshooting.md

 * Defragging your drive is an outdated and unnecessary ritual.
 Modern operating systems will avoid disk fragmentation automatically.

-* Bundled software is typically inferior to the built in Windows features (Photos, Wifi management, anti-virus, etc).
+* Bundled software is typically inferior to the built in Windows features (Photos, WiFi management, anti-virus, etc).
 You do not need it and can uninstall it.

 * Keep all of your software up to date.